interstar/transedit/README.md

 ## Quick start.

 Make sure you have the dependencies.
-Basically tkinter
+Basically tkinter and BeautifulSoup

     sudo apt-get install python3-tk

+    pip install beautifulsoup4

 in Ubuntu.